 ‘Tis the season to welcome the great outdoors back into your life.
-Perhaps you’re preparing for outdoor workouts or for sprints around your local park.
+Perhaps you’re preparing for outdoor workouts with Aaptiv or for sprints around your local park.
 Before you head outdoors for the first time post-winter hibernation, experts recommend taking a look at your footwear.
 You need an athletic shoe that matches your shape, your stride, and your needs is essential.
 However, it’s also smart to consider the difference between indoor and outdoor running shoes.
 As Fitness Expert and Coach Kyle Kranz explains, “Different workouts come with different demands and needs.
 This is especially true when considering what connects our bodies to the running surface—our shoes.”

 Here, experts share their insight on how to shop for shoes by terrain.